The Complete Guide to Renting a Scooter in Aitutaki

 Ranginui’s Retreat Rentals

-Based at the budget accommodation, Ranginui’s Retreat, this scooter hire company offers a small selection of old-model scooters.
-Guests at their accommodation in Ootu Beach get a bit of a discount.
+Based at the budget accommodation, Ranginui’s Retreat, this scooter rental company offers a limited selection of older-model scooters.
+Guests at their accommodation in Ootu Beach receive a discount.
 Delivery/drop-off is available anywhere on Aitutaki.
 Ranginui’s also offers helmet hire!

 Kukiana Ltd

-The new kid on the block, Kukiana Ltd not only boasts nine Yamaha Mio i125 scooters for rent but has helmets available.
+The new kid on the block, Kukiana Ltd, not only boasts nine Yamaha Mio i125 scooters for rent but also offers helmets for rent.
 The small scooter rental company is based in Tautu village on Aitutaki.
 We will update this listing when more information becomes available.

 How much does scooter hire cost in Aitutaki?
-Daily rental rates are very competitive between scooter hire companies but below, we’ve listed the average prices for all of the expenses involved in hiring a scooter.
-Note that prices are approximate and are subject to change (especially fuel)!
+Daily rental rates are very competitive between scooter hire companies, but below, we’ve listed the average prices for all the expenses involved in hiring a scooter.
+Please note that prices are approximate and subject to change, especially for fuel.

-Scooters are so easy to ride and that’s one of the reasons why they are a favoured method to get around by visitors and locals alike.
-However, if you haven’t ridden a scooter before, then let’s relieve some of the unknown; how do you ride a scooter?
+Scooters are so easy to ride, and that’s one of the reasons why they are a favoured method for visitors and locals alike to get around.
+However, if you haven’t ridden a scooter before, then let’s relieve some of the unknown: how do you ride a scooter?

-Your rental scooter will have a side stand or a centre stand to, you know, stop the bike from toppling over.
+Your rental scooter will have a side stand or a centre stand to prevent the bike from toppling over.
 Hold onto the handlebars, relieve the pressure from the side stand and kick the side stand up.
-If it’s on a centre stand, simply sit on the bike and roll the bike forward until the bike is off the stand.
+If it’s on a centre stand, sit on the bike and roll it forward until it’s off the stand.

 Get to grips with where the controls are.
 You should have the indicators within reach of one thumb: flick left to indicate left, right to indicate right and press to stop the indicators.
 Within reach of your other thumb, you should have a button or switch for your hazard lights.

-Behind the handlebars are your brakes, just like a pushbike, to pull in order to slow down.
+Behind the handlebars are your brakes, just like a pushbike, to pull to slow down.
 One of your handlebars will twist, which is your throttle and gets your scooter moving!

 Your scooter rental company will show you how to start the engine, depending on the model you have.
 Usually, it’s just a key-in-and-twist sort of job.
 They will also show you how to refuel your scooter – if they don’t, just ask if you’re unsure!
 You can find the gas stations listed in Information, Shops & Services on Aitutaki.